The 2025 State of Database DevOps is here — Get the report!

 While the state-based approach allows for a formal declaration of the database state that developers and other stakeholders can quickly access and understand, only using state-based comparisons makes it harder for teams attempting to bring their database release process in line with an agile DevOps software release process.

-How well does it track releases?
+How well does state-based version control track releases?

 A central tenet of DevOps is to “build once, deploy often.”
 By solely relying on comparison and generating a SQL script for each database release, there is no way for teams to ensure a consistent, repeatable database release process.
 By deploying potentially different SQL changes to different database environments, the state-based approach often falls short of effectively tracking and managing the database schema version of the databases that are part of a software development pipeline.

-Migrations-based version control
+Migration-based version control

 Instead of only tracking the ideal state of a database, an alternative approach to database version control is to track the specific changes that have been made to each database.
-Known as the migration-based approach, the actual database schema changes, SQL code changes, reference data changes, and other database changes are authored, built and traced from development to production.
+Known as the migration-based approach, the actual database schema changes, SQL code changes, reference data changes, and other database changes are authored, built, and traced from development to production.
 Learn more in this guide to database schema migration

-How well does it track releases?
+How well does migration-based version control track releases?

 This methodology embodies the “build once, deploy often” DevOps philosophy, and allows teams to better understand exactly what has been deployed to each database.
 By using an artifact to encapsulate the changes, the migration-based approach also provides a less risky, repeatable, and consistent approach to database releases.

-Hybrid approach: state-based and migrations-based
+Hybrid approach: state-based and migration-based

 Driven by undeniable benefits in speed, consistency, accuracy, and reliability, teams might charge ahead with a version control process without taking a thoughtful and strategic approach.
 Some things to consider as you work to bring version control to your database pipelines include: